 Some times of year are particularly busy (e.g. summer months); therefore, it is important to complete our Visitor Request Form well in advance of your anticipated arrival so we can make arrangements for your visit.
 We request at least one month advance notice for shorter visits (duration up to 30 days).
 Visits longer than 30 days require an institutional security background check; therefore, we request three to six months advance notice for visits over 30 days.

 The Division of Amphibians and Reptiles is open from 8 a.m. to 5:00 p.m., Monday through Friday (except federal holidays).
 Long term visitors desiring NHB access after hours and on weekends will need to discuss this possibility with the curatorial staff.
 Our collections at the MSC are not accessible after hours, on federal holidays, or on weekends.

-The National Fish Collection is divided between the National Museum of Natural History Building (NHB) on the National Mall in downtown Washington, D.C. and the Museum Support Center (MSC) in Suitland, Maryland.
+The National Collection of Amphibians and Reptiles at the National Museum of Natural History is divided between the Natural History Building (NHB) on the National Mall and the Museum Support Center (MSC) in Suitland, Maryland.

 The vast majority of the specimens are housed at the MSC, but the dry lizards are at the NHB.
 The Amphibians and Reptiles Division Library and the curators are housed at the NHB; most members of the collection management staff have their offices at the MSC.